hamb0n-3/osinter/README.md

 - Filesystem (`FILESYSTEM:/tmp/asdf`)
 - Mobile App (`MOBILE_APP:https://play.google.com/store/apps/details?id=com.evilcorp.app`)

 For more information, see [Targets](https://www.blacklanternsecurity.com/osinter/Stable/scanning/#targets-t).
-To learn how BBOT handles scope, see [Scope](https://www.blacklanternsecurity.com/osinter/Stable/scanning/#scope).
+To learn how OSINTER handles scope, see [Scope](https://www.blacklanternsecurity.com/osinter/Stable/scanning/#scope).

 ## API Keys

-Similar to Amass or Subfinder, BBOT supports API keys for various third-party services such as SecurityTrails, etc.
+Similar to Amass or Subfinder, OSINTER supports API keys for various third-party services such as SecurityTrails, etc.

 The standard way to do this is to enter your API keys in **`~/.config/osinter/osinter.yml`**.
 Note that multiple API keys are allowed:
 ```yaml